Anna Guérin: Inter-Allied Poppy Day

 Anna Guérin thought her fundraising days were over.
-However, after five days back home in France, she was summoned to Paris.
+However, after only a few days back home in France, she was summoned to Paris.
 The French government created ‘La Ligue des enfants de France et d’Amérique’, with the poppy as its emblem.
-Madame Anna Guérin was tasked with returning to the United States to create the American branch – called the ‘American-Franco Children’s League’ (also known as ‘American Star’).
+Madame Anna Guérin was tasked with returning to the United States to create the American branch – called the ‘American-Franco Children’s League’ (also known as ‘American Star’ and 'American-French Children's League).
 The symbolism of the poppy was inspired by the poem In Flanders Fields by Lt.
 Col. John McCrae, a Canadian military surgeon.
+Many soldiers were inspired by poppies growing on the battlefields and many picked one and sent it home - such was the poignancy felt, connected to blood spilt.

-In each state she visited, Anna Guérin set up American and French Children's League committees.
+In each state she visited, Anna Guérin set up a Children's League committee.
 Membership subscriptions and fundraising events would provide some valuable funds, much needed for orphans in the devastated war-torn regions of France, on a regular basis.
 In 1919, she began holding Poppy Days in the United States – distributing artificial paper poppies, in exchange for donations.
 Local women and girls were the mainstay of her operations; poppy sellers wore sashes bearing “In Flanders Fields the poppies grow”.

+Page 11 of the "Post-Convention" edition of the American Legion Weekly journal of 15 October 1920.
+Anna Guérin is shown centre/left.

 American Legion National Commander Colonel Frederick W. Galbraith Jr. invited Anna to explain her ‘Inter-Allied Poppy Day’ idea at the American Legion Convention in Cleveland, Ohio in September 1920.
 There, the Legionnaires christened Anna "The Poppy Lady from France"; adopted the poppy as their memorial emblem; and agreed to support her in her Poppy Days.

-In April 1921, every American State was informed that the French-made silk poppies (organised by “The Poppy Lady”) had arrived in the United States.
+In April 1921, every American state was informed that the French-made silk poppies (organised by “The Poppy Lady”) had arrived in the United States.
 The same month, Guérin’s American and French Children’s League underwent an enforced change.
 If the League was to continue functioning, it had to be recognised by the National Information Bureau in New York City.
 To this end that, League President Hartley Burr Alexander, wrote to the Bureau’s Director in October 1920.
-The Bureau gave its approval but with certain caveats, one being that Anna’s American and French Children’s League should have a wider scope and be aligned to its Paris-based committee of La Ligue Americaine-Francaise des Enfants.
+The Bureau gave its approval but with certain caveats, one being that Anna’s Children’s League should have a wider scope and be aligned to its Paris-based committee of La Ligue Americaine-Francaise des Enfants.